-Fred Herrman grew up for the first ten years of his life in a house atop the Hollywood Hills, a neighborhood where there were still many open lots to be sold in the early 1970’s.
+Fred Herrman grew up for the first ten years of his life in a house atop the Hollywood Hills, a neighborhood with a clear view from Dodgers Stadium to Century City where there were still many open lots to be sold in the early 1970’s.
 His father built their first house for $55,000 in 1962.
-At age ten, the family moved down to the quaint, and at that time, sleepy neighborhood of Studio City, which was later to become one of the mecca’s of movie star homes.
+At age ten, the family moved down to the quaint, and at that time, sleepy neighborhood of Studio City's Longridge Estates neighborhood, which was later to become one of the mecca’s of movie star homes.

 Some of the entertainment folks who lived within a stone’s throw of Fred’s parents’ house were Elizabeth Montgomery, Barbara Eden, William Conrad, David Rose, Loni Anderson, Steven Segal, Patrick Swayze, Robert Hegyes, Drew Barrymore and her mother, Andy & David Williams, and Leif Garrett, among many more.

 Fred had many interests growing up, including film, music, stock investing, homes, and traveling.
-His parents introducing him to many places in the United States though family trips, especially New York, Boston, and surrounding areas where they have extended family.
+His parents introduced him to many places in the United States through family trips, especially New York, Boston, and surrounding areas where they have extended family.

 You are welcome to keep coming back here to see new content.
 However, a better option is to subscribe to my newsletter!
 You will get updates on new posts and special content that are only available to my subscribers.